benibela/xidel/readme.txt

      (however, if you explicitely declare a namespace like 'declare default element namespace "..."' in XQuery, it will only find -elements in that namespace)

-     XML Schemas are not supported.
+     XML Schemas, error codes and static type checking are not supported.

   Additional functions: